 When is the Seoul Lantern Festival?

 The Seoul Lantern Festival took place in November for most of its 15 year history, but a few years ago, it made a big move to the month of December.
-This was so it could join the ranks of Seoul’s Winter Festival, which combines several light and holiday festivities into one epic event.
+This was so it could join the ranks of Seoul’s Winter Festa, which combines several light and holiday festivities into one epic event.

 The LED lights and glowing traditional lanterns are illuminated from 18:00 to 22:00.
 I recommend heading to the Seoul Lantern Festival at least an hour or two before the lights are turned off.
 There’s a LOT to see and do at the event.
 Besides admiring the beautiful lanterns, you can also take part in experiential activities, check out food tents, and enjoy the general atmosphere.